hakanolgun/notes-from-books/Software/react_dev.md

 When you want to change something in response to user input, you should set state instead of writing to a variable.
 You should never change preexisting variables or objects while your component is rendering.

-React offers a “Strict Mode” in which it calls each component’s function twice during development.
-By calling the component functions twice, Strict Mode helps find components that break these rules.

 While functional programming relies heavily on purity, at some point, somewhere, something has to change.
 That’s kind of the point of programming!
 These changes—updating the screen, starting an animation, changing the data—are called side effects.
 They’re things that happen “on the side”, not during rendering.

 In React, side effects usually belong inside event handlers.
 Event handlers are functions that React runs when you perform some action—for example, when you click a button.
 Even though event handlers are defined inside your component, they don’t run during rendering!
 So event handlers don’t need to be pure.